ToriCake/ToriCake/README.md

 Hello!
 I'm Bella/Tori/Victoria!
-This is my Patreon page, and I hope you enjoy it!
+This is my GitHub page, and I hope you enjoy it!
 Over time I will edit this, so you'll get a better understanding of who I am.
 If you're here, you're either from Pony Town or Discord!
 I'm currently 27 years old, and my birthday is on August 14th!
 I'm a pansexual genderfluid person, and I DO NOT use neopronouns.
 I go by she her/and he/him!
 I am Puerto Rican/American! 😘

 DO NOT COPY ANY OF MY SKINS ON PONYTOWN!
 I WILL IMMEDIATELY WARN OTHER PEOPLE ABOUT YOU AND HIDE YOU!
 INSPO IS OKAY, BUT NO COPYING!!
 ALSO FANART IS FINE!
 PLEASE SEND THE FANART TO MY DISC PLEASE! ❤️